MattHandzel/LectureOptimizer/README.md

 4226280	4227280	in that area
 ```

 Lectures are filled with this rambling.
-The above paragraph instead could be "Today, we're discussing cloud computing, a recent buzzword.
+The below paragraph instead could be "Today, we're discussing cloud computing, a recent buzzword.
 We'll unearth what it's all about and attempt to define the term."

 ```